-Both these problems are two side of the same coin.
-Since in the process of filtering all the mobile traffic goes through Adguard, Android decides that it is Adguard that consumes it all.
+Both these problems are two sides of the same coin.
+Since in the process of filtering all the mobile traffic goes through AdGuard, Android decides that it is AdGuard that consumes it all.
 In reality, of course, it is not true.

-Battery and traffic consumption shown in devices statistics does not represent the facts.
-The thing is, Android attributes all of the WiFi and Mobile traffic to Adguard, which was in fact consumed by other apps.
-Due to this, Adguards real share of total traffic and battery resource consumed increases, and other apps, on the contrary, decreases.
+Battery and traffic consumption shown in devices statistics do not represent the facts.
+The thing is, Android attributes all of the WiFi and Mobile traffic to AdGuard, which was in fact consumed by other apps.
+Due to this, AdGuards real share of total consumed traffic and battery resource increases, and the share of other apps, on the contrary, decreases.

 On the screenshots below you can see the battery resource consumption statistics for a night and subsequent morning.

 AdGuard, as expected, is at the top of the chart.
 This is generally typical for smartphones (and not at all for tablets without 4G, since WiFi is much less 'costly' in terms of battery consumption).